Written by Scot Chisholm

 To make a positive impact in the world.

-This is an admirable goal, but it’s way too vague and tells us nothing about how they plan to deliver this benefit.
+This mission statement example is an admirable goal, but it’s way too vague and tells us nothing about how they plan to deliver this benefit.

 To be the #1 company in our market.

-This one is more of a vision than a mission statement.
-It’s missing the benefit piece of the equation, so it lacks inspiration and would make a really lame t-shirt.
-It’s also missing the delivery piece (the “how”).
+This example is flawed because it’s more of a vision than a mission statement.
+It’s missing the benefit piece of the equation, resulting in an uninspired phrase (that’s definitely not t-shirt-worthy).
+Second, it’s missing the delivery piece (the “how”), leaving consumers confused about what your mission actually is.

 “To create a shopping experience that pleases our customers; a workplace that creates opportunities and a great working environment for our associates; and a business that achieves financial success.”

 Man, where to even start with this one?
 First off, it’s way too long.
-No one will ever remember this rambling sentence.
-And it is certainly not t-shirt worthy.
+No one will ever remember this rambling sentence, making it not t-shirt-worthy.

 P.S.
 This one is the food store chain, Albertson’s mission statement 🤯